 It was so simple and neat, so appealing.

 This has serious implications for AI.
-If we rely on humans to label data and provide arbitrate that is “correct” we must expect bias and errors.
-And, we must expect consensus error in many cases, where powerful false narrative is in force.
+If we rely on humans to label data and provide arbitrate that is “correct,” we must expect bias and errors.
+And we must expect consensus error in many cases where a powerful false narrative is in force.

 What can we do?
-Here are six questions we can ask to test whether we should be more skeptical on a subject.
+Here are six questions we can ask to test whether we should be more skeptical about a subject.
 The mnemonic spells CURFEW.
-We can’t stop bad narratives from emerging, and in a free society, should not even want to.
-But, these six questions can help us, both as individuals and as developers of analytics and AI.
+We can’t stop bad narratives from emerging, and we should not even want to in a free society.
+But these six questions can help us, both as individuals and as developers of analytics and AI.

-Asking these six questions can help us avoid error and build narratives to replace the ones we use do deceive ourselves, and the self-delusion of clients.
+Asking these six questions can help us avoid errors and build narratives to replace the ones we use to deceive ourselves and the self-delusion of clients.

-Conflicts of Interest – Does the “expert” who owns a narrative gain by it?
+Conflicts of Interest – Does the “expert” who owns a narrative gain from it?
 Some advice is unbiased, but much is not.
 Advisors and subject matter experts often don’t understand their own biases.
-When they have reason to want to believe a narrative it’s cognitively comfortable.
+When they have reason to want to believe a narrative, it’s cognitively comfortable.
 We need to hear from someone who does not agree.
-If the expert with the second (or third) opinion has a conflict too, at least we are hearing another narrative.
+If the expert with the second (or third) opinion has a conflict, too, at least we are hearing another narrative.

-Uncertainty – is their more than one answer? – People love stories about coins with two heads.
-We like the idea that we know how a risk will play out.
+Uncertainty – is there more than one answer? – People love stories about coins with two heads.
+We like the idea that we know how risk will play out.
 But we don’t.

-We need to ask about all the possibilities, and if possible, understand the odds or statistics; we need to understand the entire span of uncertainty.
+We need to ask about all the possibilities and understand the odds or statistics; we need to understand the entire span of uncertainty.
 This is one reason why all and any software platforms Lone Star uses preserve uncertainty.
-With modern computing power there is rarely a reason to do otherwise.
+With modern computing power, there is rarely a reason to do otherwise.

 Reliance on Authority – does someone “important” say so?
 We tend to believe silly things experts say.
-Harry Markowitz won a Nobel prize in economics because one Sunday afternoon, it dawned on him the prevailing wisdom on portfolio valuation could not possibility be right.
-An expert authored a book decades before; no one before Harry bothered to check.
+Harry Markowitz won a Nobel prize in economics because one Sunday afternoon, it dawned on him that the prevailing wisdom on portfolio valuation could not possibly be right.
+An expert-authored a book decades before; no one before Harry bothered to check.

 Today the authority is not a person; it is data.
 When “authority” is a data set or data science, Judea Pearl, one of the great living experts on mathematics- suggests the TPT test: